-Knowing what the best dog food is for your Siberian Husky comes down to understanding their roots.
+Knowing what is the best dog food for Siberian Huskies comes down to understanding their roots.
 Huskies were originally bred to work in the Arctic wilderness pulling cargo-laden sleds over long distances.
 Their diet consisted of small amounts of heavily concentrated animal protein and fat – when it was available.

 Huskies are, therefore, quite singular in the way their metabolism works as well as how much appetite they have, which affects the caloric amount they need to eat.

-My 4 top picks of the best dog food for Huskies in 2017:
+My main top 7 picks of the best dog food for Siberian Huskies in 2021:

 Contents & Quick Navigation